edison4354/airbed-n-coffee/README.md

 - Users can browse through various property listings with detailed descriptions and images.

 ### Reservations
-- Users can book reservations for their desired stay directly through the platform.
+- Users can book reservations for their desired stay
+  - Full CRUD capabilities for managing reservations: allows users to view, create, update, and delete reservations, ensuring actions like creating or modifying a reservation require the user to be logged in.
+The controller includes error handling to provide feedback if an action fails, such as during creation or update due to missing or invalid data.
   ```ruby
   class Api::ReservationsController < ApplicationController
       before_action :require_logged_in, only: [:create, :update, :destroy]